 Day 2: Phnom Penh – Sihanoukville

-After breakfast you will have first tested drive from Phnom Penh to Sihanoukville; located in south of Cambodia.
-Sihanoukville, also known as Kampong Saom, is a province (khaet) of Cambodia on the Gulf of Thailand.
-This port city is a growing Cambodian urban center, located 185 kilometres (115 mi) southwest of the Cambodian capital, Phnom Penh.
-The province is named after King Father Norodom Sihanouk and grew up around the construction of Sihanoukville Port.
-Construction on the port began in June 1955 and it was the only deep water port in Cambodia.
+After breakfast you will have your first test ride from Phnom Penh to Sihanoukville.
+Sihanoukville is also known as Kampong Saom and is a province (khaet) on the gulf of Thailand.
+This port city is a growing urban center, located 185kms (115mi) southwest of the Cambodian capital, Phnom Penh.
+The province is named after King Father Norodom Sihanouk.
+Construction on the port of Sihanoukville began in June 1955 and is the only deep water port in Cambodia.
 The port was built in part due to the waning power of the French leading to the Vietnamese tightening their control over the Mekong Delta and hence restricting river access to Cambodia.
-Sihanoukville beaches have made it a popular tourist destination.
-After arriving we check in at the hotel have dinner and explore the city.
+The beautiful beaches and islands have made it a popular tourist destination.
+After the hotel check in feel free to explore the city.

 Day 3: Sihanoukville– Kep